DhanushiRajapaksha/DhanushiRajapaksha/README.md

 - 👋 Hi, I’m @DhanushiRajapaksha
-- 👀 I’m interested in graphic designing, web developing and designing
+- 👀 I’m interested in frontend development, web developing and graphic designing
 - 🌱 I’m currently learning at Rajarata University of Sri Lanka as an IT undergraduate
 - 📫 How to reach me http://www.linkedin.com/in/dhanushi-rajapaksha